ssagroup2/SSA_SmartDeviceSimulation/README.md

 03 - All communication was performed via port 8884 which supports TLS with Encryption.
 No insecure ports are used.

-05 - Secure protocols such as HTTPS are used to encrypt traffic in transit.
+05 - Secure protocols such as MQTTS (Message Queuing Telemetry Transport Secured) are used to encrypt traffic in transit.

 08 - Only secure (verified by md5 checksums) libraries are used.
 Example below: